f5devcentral/f5-big-iq-onboarding/README.md

     Ansible version should be displayed.

-7. Change default shell on all instances to bash, and set the admin's password to admin (*AWS only*).
+7. Change default shell on **ALL instances** to bash, and set the admin's password to admin (*AWS only*).
+   SSH to each instances and run these tmsh commands:

     ```
-    ./ansible_helper ansible-playbook /ansible/bigiq_onboard_pretasks_aws.yml -i /ansible/hosts
+    modify auth user admin password admin
+    modify auth user admin shell bash
+    save sys config
     ```

-    Note: try to ssh the BIG-IQ instances with the login admin, password admin and make sure authentication is successfull.
-If not, re-run the above command.

 8. Execute the BIG-IQ onboarding playbooks.